-The 5-star cornerback has been feeling the push from not only the LSU staff, but fellow All-American Kardell Thomas.
+The 5-star cornerback has been feeling the push from not only the LSU staff but also fellow All-American Kardell Thomas.
 Another Baton Rouge product, Thomas has assumed the role of lead recruiter for Orgeron in the 2019 class and has zeroed in on Stingley as his top target.

-“Kardell has been trying to get me to commit almost every day,” Stingley laughed.
+“Kardell has been trying to get me to commit almost every day,” Stingley said, laughing.
 “Every time we talk, he’s like: ‘Just commit.’
 I’d expect that, though.
 He’s trying to keep this class in The Boot.”

-The 6-foot-1, 190-pound Stingley realizes there are ample opportunities right down the road, but maintains that doesn’t give the Tigers or any team an edge at this juncture.
+The 6-foot-1, 190-pound Stingley realizes there are ample opportunities right down the road, but he maintains that doesn’t give the Tigers or any team an edge now.

 “It’s good to know that I could go in and possibly start.
 I mean, who doesn’t want that coming out of high school?” he said.
 “You’ve got to work for everything, so it’s still a possibility it’s somewhere else.
 I know I won’t be given a spot, so there’s no upper hand if they say I can start.
 I’ve got to work for it, but it feels pretty good to know I can be a leader or a captain on the team, but that’s only if I go there.”